 - The Book of Common Prayer: A Very Short Introduction (Oxford University Press, 2018)

-Alice is the editor of Liverpool University Press's Representations: Health, Disability, Culture and Society series.
+Alice Hall is editor of Liverpool University Press's Representations: Health, Disability, Culture and Society series.
 This series includes works on disability, illness, ageing, sexuality, gender, race, affect, care, technology, and the body as spectacle.
 It encompasses a broad historical range, from the Early Modern period to the present day, and engages with a rich variety of cultural forms including films, novels, comics, medical texts and public exhibitions.